Guidance

 Conditional

-For patients with diabetes:
+Diabetes Professional intervention For patients with diabetes:

-• explain risk related to diabetic control; ask about HbA1c (glycated haemoglobin) levels
+• ask about HbA1c (glycated haemoglobin) levels

-• assess and discuss clinical management (see Chapter 5)
+• assess and discuss clinical management (see chapter 5)

 Good practice

-Some medications can affect gingival health
+Medications Advice Some medications can affect gingival health Refer to British National Formulary

-For patients who use medications that cause dry mouth or gingival enlargement:
+Medications Professional intervention For patients who use medications that cause dry mouth or gingival enlargement:

 • explain oral health findings and risk related to medication

-• assess and discuss clinical management (see Chapter 5)
+• assess and discuss clinical management (see chapter 5)

 Good practice

-Table 3: Prevention of oral cancer
+Prevention of oral cancer

-All adults and young people
+Table 3a: tobacco use in all adults and young people

-Act on patient response:
+Act Act on patient response:

 • refer people who want to stop smoking to local stop smoking support, preferably where behavioural support and prescribed stop smoking medicines are available.